Chema22R/portfolio/README.md

 [![MIT License](https://camo.githubusercontent.com/d59450139b6d354f15a2252a47b457bb2cc43828/68747470733a2f2f696d672e736869656c64732e696f2f6e706d2f6c2f7365727665726c6573732e737667)](LICENSE)

 # Personal Web Server
-This application is the front page of my personal server, in which users can access my personal projects, as well as view my curriculum.
+This application is the main page of my server.
+From here you can access some of my personal projects, as well as view my resume.

 Check out a real example of the application from [here](https://chema22r.com).